What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 - Higher education entrance qualification, e.g. baccalaureate

-- completed and signed supervision agreement (download form in the right-hand column of this website)
+- completed and signed supervision agreement (download form from the right-hand margin at this website)

 - Certificate of study progress or certificate of exmatriculation of your previous degree programmes